 Calcium and Vitamin D intake

 Osteoporosis (brittle bones) is particularly important to avoid as falls are common in Parkinson’s.
 It is now thought that there is a link between the severity of Parkinson’s and bone density so you should ask your doctor to assess your calcium and Vitamin D to reduce the risk of osteoporosis.
-To keep your bones strong, aim for at least 1200 mg of calcium and 600 IU of vitamin D per day (800 IU of vitamin D per day if you are over the age of 70).
-This can be met through a combination of foods, beverages and supplements.
+Although Vitamin D is not found in food, the following foods may be fortified with Vitamin D: